 - You can always keep your sleeping baby in your line of sight.

 - Your toddler will enjoy the pack ‘n play long after they’ve outgrown the crib.

 - It’s very affordable.

-- You won’t be able to use the crib part of this unit for very long.
+- Babies don’t fit in the crib part of this unit for very long.

 This option is cheap enough that you won’t feel much sting in your wallet when you buy it.
-The price is even more of a bargain because it’s a 3-in-1 convertible crib.
+The price is even more of a bargain because it’s a 4-in-1 convertible crib.
 When your baby outgrows it, you can reconfigure this into a toddler bed.
-Once they outgrow that, you can change it into a daybed.
+Once they outgrow that, you can change it into a twin-size bed or daybed.

-It’s made of solid pine and composite in five different color choices, so you’ll be able to find one that goes with any nursery decorating scheme.
+It’s made of solid pine and composite and comes in seven different color choices, so you’ll be able to find one to match your nursery decor.

-The mattress adjusts into three different positions so you’ll find a comfortable setting no matter what stage your baby is in.
-With a maximum recommended height of 35 inches and 50 pounds, this will last your baby well into their toddler years.
+The mattress adjusts to three different positions, so you’ll find a comfortable setting no matter what stage your baby is in.
+With a maximum recommended height of 36 inches and 40 pounds, this will last your baby well into their toddler years.

-If you aren’t great at putting things together, you’ll like this crib with its easy assembly; it finishes at 55 x 30.5 x 34 inches.
+If you aren’t great at putting things together, you’ll love this crib’s easy assembly.
 You won’t be scratching your head wondering where all the parts go with this one.